Estates

 Estates image

-Home » Our Priorities » Estates
+Home » Your Health and Care Partnership » Our Priorities » Estates

-Our estates strategy will need to consider a variety of factors including the location of services and whether buildings are set up to deliver the specific services they need to.
+Our Estates Strategy will need to consider a variety of factors including the location of services and whether buildings are set up to deliver the specific services they need to.
 We also need to ensure that our NHS buildings are accessible and meet the needs and expectations of the people who are using them including staff, patients and carers.

-In Bedfordshire, Luton and Milton Keynes (BLMK) our ten-year estates strategy aims to build the infrastructure we need to deliver services closer to home, that encourage and enable our staff to work together to deliver joined up care and meet the needs of our growing communities.
+In Bedfordshire, Luton and Milton Keynes (BLMK) our ten-year Estates Strategy aims to build the infrastructure we need to deliver services closer to home, that encourage and enable our staff to work together to deliver joined up care and meet the needs of our growing communities.

 Our plans

 BLMK has an ambitious set of estates plans, and a strong track record of securing the funding to support delivery of programmes across our partner organisations.
-Our estates strategy aims to support each of our ICS strategic priorities including:
+Our Estates Strategy aims to support each of our ICS strategic priorities, including:

 • Developing a series of hubs to support consistent and accessible maternity care

-• Integrated children’s services to improve coordination and communication between services and link to wider wellbeing and community services.
+• Integrated children’s services to improve coordination and communication between services and link to wider wellbeing and community services

-• Integrated health and wellbeing hubs to support personalised care and help people to manage their own health through social prescribing and health coaching and linking to other services in the community.
+• Integrated health and wellbeing hubs to support personalised care and help people to manage their own health through social prescribing and health coaching and linking to other services in the community

-• Exploring opportunities to locate health and care services in the heart of local places to support social and economic sustainability.
+• Exploring opportunities to locate health and care services in the heart of local places to support social and economic sustainability

 • Planning our infrastructure in a way that supports our workforce, promotes clinical excellence, takes advantage of the benefits that the use of technology can bring to health and social care.